Little Ones Specialist Au Pair and Au Pair Plus Service

 What is an Au Pair and how much do they cost?

-- An au pair is a young domestic assistant from another country who lives and provides in-home child care service to a host family for a defined period of time.
+An au pair is a young domestic assistant from another country who lives and provides in-home child care service to a host family for a defined period of time.
+An au pair can work as many hours as you need and adapt to your family’s life style, and may work up to 35 hours a week.

-- An au pair lives in the family’s home and takes on a share of the family's responsibility for childcare as well as some light housework.
+As a live-in member of staff, an au pair takes on a share of the family's responsibility for child and home care, as well as some light housework.

-- Au pairs generally have little or no domestic experience.
+It should be bared in mind that au pairs are generally young and with limited experience of the country they have come to.
 They are on a cultural exchange and should be provided time to attend language school by their host family.

 What is the difference between an Au Pair and a Live In Nanny?